flutter/website/widgets-intro.md

 class MyScaffold extends StatelessWidget {
   @override
   Widget build(BuildContext context) {
-    return new Material(
+    // Material is a conceptual piece of paper on which the UI appears. return new Material(
+      // Column is a vertical, linear layout.
       child: new Column(
         children: <Widget>[
           new MyAppBar(